-An abstract must be prepared for each paper to be presented at the Annual Meeting.
+II.
+GENERAL FORM FOR COMPLETED RESEARCH: An abstract must be prepared for each paper to be presented at the Annual Meeting.
 An abstract is a concise summary of the educational, scientific, engineering, or technological research contents of the paper, and not merely a general description of what the paper is about.
 Tell what the specific facts are, not what they are going to be when you talk.
 Avoid personal pronouns.
-Quality abstracts are highly structured and contain all the following elements: (1) background or introduction including goals, objectives, purpose, problem and hypothesis, (2) methods and materials, (3) results, data or observations, and (4) discussion or conclusion(s).
+Quality abstracts are highly structured and contain all of the following elements: (1) background or introduction including goals, objectives, purpose, problem and hypothesis, (2) methods and materials, (3) results, data or observations, and (4) discussion or conclusion(s).
 Phrases like "will discuss, will review, will talk about, or will present" are unacceptable in an abstract.
 All important facts should be stated with brevity, but not such sparing use of words as to leave ambiguity.
 Abstracts should be 250 words or fewer.
 Tables and graphs should not be included.
 New techniques or new apparatus and their functions should be mentioned.
 New constants, critical data or formulae should be included.
 Names of new species should not be listed in the abstract but use full scientific names for all organisms.
 Use the term "significant" only if you state the statistical test(s) used.
-Always define the sample(s), population or trials (N=?).
+Always define the sample(s), population, or trials (N=?).
 NEVER use the phrase "Results show" without first stating the results.
 The value of abstracts is real and considerable, not only for those in attendance, but also for others unable to attend.
+All abstracts will be peer-reviewed.
+Acceptable final abstracts will be published in the program abstracts issue of The Ohio Journal of Science and shall be presented by the first author.
 The first author of multi-authored abstracts must obtain permission from all authors to submit the content of the abstract.